m7a/lo-nextcloud-docker/README_WIP.md

 ## Automate as many Maintenance Tasks as possible

-It is remarkable in a negative sense that many tutorials are based on Docker, buit still require multiple manual steps to be performed in-sequence rather than allowing for the idiomatic `docker-compose up`.
+It is remarkable in a negative sense that many tutorials are based on Docker, but still require multiple manual steps to be performed in-sequence rather than allowing for the idiomatic `docker-compose up`.

 Also, in some tutorials, maintenance like renewing Let's Encrypt certificates